-The Conservation Collective comprises a global network of locally-focused environmental foundations, emerging from the natural instinct of all people to protect what they love.
+The Conservation Collective comprises a global network of locally-focused environmental foundations, emerging from mankind’s natural instinct to protect what it loves.
 The Conservation Collective facilitates funding for the most effective grassroots environmental initiatives, with world-class oversight, management and programme aid.

-Today there are twelve funds in our network, based all over the world from Mallorca (Spain) to Sri Lanka, and most recently the Highlands and Islands of Scotland.
+Today there are twelve affiliated funds in our network, based all over the world from Mallorca (Spain) to Sri Lanka, and most recently the Highlands and Islands of Scotland.
+There are many more under development from Tuscany to the Bahamas.
 The Conservation Collective network collates and shares best practice, and fosters a ‘virtual’ global team in order to ensure maximum collaboration.

 Successes enabled by projects and partners within the group include: